 “I understand.
 You must believe me.
 Shah Tamaz is a good man.
 He couldn’t have ordered this.
 It must be a deception.”

-I nodded, pleased that I’d laid the first brick for what would hopefully be a bridge between the two sides.
+I ignored him and nodded, pleased that I’d laid the first brick for what would hopefully be a bridge between the two sides.
 “Thank you, Cihan.
 I would always smile when news would reach me that you’d won a battle.
 And yet, it never sounded real, as if it were some other Cihan winning that acclaim.
 But now…seeing you…I finally understand.”